PureStorage-OpenConnect/openstack-docs/source/manila/api_overview/section_manila-api-overview.rst

    associated capability.
 Set the extra spec explicitly to ``False``, if you would like your shares to be created only on backends that do not support the associated capabilities.
-   For a table of Pure Storage FlashBlade supported extra specs, refer to :ref:`Table 9.11, “FlashBlade Supported Extra Specs for use with Manila Share Types”<table-9.11>`
+   For a table of Everpure FlashBlade supported extra specs, refer to :ref:`Table 9.11, “FlashBlade Supported Extra Specs for use with Manila Share Types”<table-9.11>`

 +----------------------+-----------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+